Skip to main content

 Master of Arts in Strategic Communication (M.A.)

 The Master of Arts in Strategic Communication prepares graduates by providing advanced instruction in the theories and practices related to the fast-paced and changing world of public relations.
 It combines theories and skills related to a wide range of communication including persuasion, message development, public relations, advertising and marketing theory, presentation skills, and applied digital media.
-Graduates will be well prepared to begin a career in public relations and other strategic communication related fields.
+Graduates will be well prepared to begin a career in public relations and other strategic communication-related fields.
 Graduates will also be well equipped to pursue further graduate study or a career teaching at the university level.

 All courses are offered online with the exception of one course that is offered in an online synchronous format (with an on-campus option).